-Uber board approves proposed SoftBank investment
+Uber board decides to move forward with SoftBank talks

 Papyrus creator speaks out after Ryan Gosling roasts the font on SNL

-Uber’s board of directors unanimously voted today to approve a proposed investment by SoftBank.
+Uber’s board of directors unanimously voted today to move forward with a proposed investment by SoftBank.
 The deal isn’t finalized just yet, so it’s not clear how much money SoftBank will invest in Uber.
 As TechCrunch previously reported, the amount could be between $8 billion and $10 billion.

 “Today, after welcoming its new directors Ursula Burns and John Thain, the Board voted unanimously to move forward with the proposed investment by SoftBank and with governance changes that would strengthen its independence and ensure equality among all shareholders,” the board said in a statement to TechCrunch.
 “SoftBank’s interest is an incredible vote of confidence in Uber’s business and long-term potential, and we look forward to finalizing the investment in the coming weeks.”